I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 - Ankle strap: In addition to the high top design, the SABO Deadlift Shoes also have an ankle strap at the top of the collar.
 It secures from one side of the shoe to the other, crossing over the tongue.
 The strap has an elastic porition, allowing you to stretch it a lot or just a little bit, for more or less tightness.

 It should be noted that the ankle strap provides more subtle support compared to the metatarsal strap.
-For example, if you crank the metatarsal strap to it’s max capacity, it’ll be tight to the point of discomfort.
-However, it you attach the ankle strap as far as it allows, it will just be a bit more snug.
-It’s noticeable, and does make an importance difference, but it won’t make up for if you haven’t laced your shoes tight enough.
+For example, if you crank the metatarsal strap to its max capacity, it’ll be tight to the point of discomfort.
+However, if you attach the ankle strap as far as it allows, it will just be a bit snugger.
+It’s noticeable and does make an important difference, but it won’t make up for if you haven’t laced your shoes tight enough.

 So, be sure to tie your shoes with adequate tightness first, then adjust the ankle strap tighter or looser as needed for your optimal amount of support.

 Sometimes you don’t need the ankle strap at all.
 I usually only have it tightened for my deadlift work sets.
-If you don’t need any additional ankle support when wearing yours, you can do what I do and wrap the strap around the back of the collar at attach it on the other side, as shown below:
+If you don’t need any additional ankle support when wearing yours, you can do what I do: Wrap the strap around the back of the collar and attach it on the other side, as shown below: